Coaches interested in coaching at Ottawa TFC, make sure to follow this 3 step process:

 For required credits for each level, see the last column of the coaching matrix

 For questions or enrollment in the CDP please email email@example.com.

 The actual program is organized through a coach's TeamSnap account.

 The mentorship program pairs coaches up with staff coaches at the club, and works from a self-assessment and action plan process, through on and off-field mentorship, concluding back with a re-assessment or debrief.
-Details can be found here.
+Details

 This is required for all Academy coaches, and available to all coaches (pending approval/acceptance by mentor coach).